afianasrin1/crockeries-client/README.md

 ## Description

-You can add your favorite food products or review and also share with your friends😁!!
+You can add your favorite Crockeries products or review and also share with your friends😁!!
 Dev Goal: Review...

 ### Packages: